Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GT 450 (OEM) should perform a lot faster than the Radeon HD 5770 overall. (explain)
+Memory BandwidthThe GeForce GT 450 (OEM), in theory, should perform a lot faster than the Radeon HD 5770 overall. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GT 450 (OEM) is superior to the Radeon HD 5770, by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce GT 450 (OEM) is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison